 Selecting which code to print can be accomplished via the printer's user interface or via an external signal to the printer.
 If you only have two customers with a single code for each, selecting the right code is as simple as walking up to the printer and picking the one needed.
-However, if you have many customers with multiple codes each, there's a greater chance that an operator could select the wrong code.
+If, on the other hand, you have many customers with multiple codes each, there's a greater chance that an operator could select the wrong code.
 Having an external signal from a device that knows exactly what to print is a far better solution.